AndreasSchaffhauser/Mavis/README.md

 ## Example for a malicious PNG-File
 In the following you can see a PNG-File, which contains a malicious script injected via Invoke-PSImage.
 <img src="malicious.png">

+## Acknowledgements
+This work was partially supported by the Horizon 2020 Program through [SIMARGL](https://simargl.eu/) H2020-SU-ICT-01-2018, Grant Agreement No. 833042.